 After customizing your post, it’s time to select the account.

 On the right-hand side, you can see the list of accounts.
 Select the accounts where you want to publish your post.

-As a marketer, you have to deal with different social media accounts for the same clients.
+As a marketer, you must manage multiple social media accounts for the same clients.

-While scheduling your Instagram post, selecting each account every time can be a bit inconvenient.
+While scheduling instagram posts, selecting each account every time can be difficult for you.